goudunz1/goudunz1/README.md

   debugging information; Varviewer can act as an auxiliary tool for Ghidra and IDA Pro to improve the results of disassembling and decompilation.

-- [Snake86](https://github.com/goudunz1/Snake86) a tiny hungry snake game written in about 200 lines of pure MASM 8086 assembly code that runs on any DOS systems
+- [Snake86](https://github.com/goudunz1/Snake86) a 2KB hungry snake game
+  written in about 200 lines of pure MASM 8086 assembly code; Snake86 can run on any DOS systems and js-dos web environment.